flatlayer/flatlayer-js-sdk/docs/image-handling.md

 ## Conclusion

-The image handling features of the Flatlayer SDK allow you to easily work with optimized images in your Flatlayer-powered applications.
+The image handling features of the Flatlayer SDK allow you to easily work with optimized, responsive images in your Flatlayer-powered applications.
 By using these tools effectively, you can ensure that your applications deliver high-quality images while maintaining good performance across various devices and screen sizes.

 For more information on related topics, check out these guides:
 - [Image Sizes Guide](./image-sizes.md)